-All contractors must have written agreements with participating providers that include consent to provide services as outlined by the CSP Operations Manual and provisions of the contract described in Participating Provider Requirements (see CSP Operations Manual, Chapter 2: Required Activities and Standards, Section D).
+All contractors must have written agreements with participating providers that include consent to provide services as outlined by the CSP Operations Manual and provisions of the contract described in A-3b (see CSP Operations Manual, Chapter 2: Required Activities and Standards, Section D).
 For reimbursement of clinical services, contractors and providers must:

-- 1. request reimbursement for clinical services only for clients who meet the eligibility criteria as defined in the CSP Operations Manual, Chapter 3: Eligibility - 2. treat the CSP as the Payor of last resort.
+- 1. request reimbursement for clinical services only for clients who meet the eligibility criteria as defined in the CSP Operations Manual, Chapter 3: Eligibility - treat the CSP as the Payor of last resort.
 All providers agree to first bill client's other insurance and/or third party payor(s) for services provided through the CSP.
-Providers further agree that they may not submit claims for reimbursement directly to New York State (NYS) but will provide information to the CSP contractors for submission on the CSP Data system for reimbursement. - 3. accept reimbursement rates established by the CSP as payment in full for all services that are covered by the CSP.
-Maximum Allowable Reimbursement Schedule (MARS) rates are issued annually by the CSP and are included in the New York State Department of Health Cancer Services Program Reimbursement Schedule (Attachment 6-1).
-The New York State Department of Health Cancer Services Program Reimbursement Schedule represents reimbursement in full for specific services.

-The CSP does not reimburse for services billed by Current Procedural Terminology (CPT) code or on Health Care Financing Administration (HCFA) billing forms.
-Providers agree not to charge clients for the difference between the CSP reimbursement rate and the provider's usual fees or the amount allowed by the clients' insurance plan.
-The CSP reimbursement rate is based on Medicare regional global rates, which include the technical and professional component of the service to be reimbursed.
-Under no circumstance shall providers bill CSP clients for the services that are reimbursed by the CSP.
+Providers further agree that they may only seek CSP reimbursement from the CSP contractor and may not submit claims for reimbursement directly to New York State (NYS) - 3. accept reimbursement rates established by the CSP as payment in full for all services that are covered by the CSP.
+Maximum Allowable Reimbursement Schedule (MARS) rates are issued annually by the CSP and are included in the New York State Department of Health Cancer Services Program Reimbursement Schedule (Attachment 6-I).
+The New York State Department of Health Cancer Services Program Reimbursement Schedule represents reimbursement in full for specific services. - The CSP does not reimburse for services billed by Current Procedural Terminology (CPT) code or on Health Care Financing Administration (HCFA) billing forms.
+Providers agree not to charge clients for the difference between the CSP reimbursement rate and the provider's usual fees.
+The CSP reimbursement rate is based on Medicare regional rates, which include the technical and professional component of the service to be reimbursed.
+Under no circumstance shall providers bill CSP clients for the services that are reimbursed by the CSP. - 4. submit reimbursable services in a timely manner on a completed Screening Intake Form (SIF) and, where applicable, a Follow-up Form (FF) - 5. submit accurate demographic, screening, diagnostic, treatment and any other data required by NYS in a timely manner and in the format required by NYS

-- 4. submit reimbursable services in a timely manner on a completed Screening Intake Form (SIF) and, where applicable, a Follow-up Form (FF) - 5. submit accurate demographic, screening, diagnostic, treatment and any other data required by NYS in a timely manner and in the format required by NYS - 6. the provider agrees that the reimbursement for clinical services will not be provided by NYS for reimbursement to the provider until appropriate data have been submitted and accepted in the CSP data system
+6. the provider agrees that the reimbursement for clinical services will not be provided by NYS to the CSP contractor for reimbursement to the provider until appropriate data have been submitted and accepted in the CSP data system